luqmanbarry/rhocp-3-ways-apps-autoscaling/rhocp-keda-scaler/README.md

 Take a look at each individual script in the `shell-scripts` directory to understand where and how each component is deployed.

-`custom-metrics-scaler` will be used as the root directory throughout the steps that follow.
+`rhocp-keda-scaler` will be used as the root directory throughout the steps that follow.

 To deploy the entire solution with one command, execute the `sh shell-scripts/install.sh` script.